Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining

-Afterward, an adaptive version of DM-GRASP, named Multi DM-GRASP (MDM-GRASP), was proposed in \cite{Plastino2014} for the Server Replication for Reliable Multicast Problem.
+Afterward, an adaptive version of DM-GRASP, named Multi DM-GRASP (MDM-GRASP), was proposed in \cite{Plastino2011} for the p-Median Problem.
 Different from the DM-GRASP strategy, where the data mining process is performed once, the approach presented in MDM-GRASP performs the data mining process whenever the elite set becomes stable.
 This stability refers to a given number of iterations without any changes in the elite set.
-In practical terms, the general quality of the elite set is progressively enhanced throughout the execution, yielding, at each time, better patterns.
-Indeed, the results from the MDM version were superior when compared to those from the original heuristics and reasonably better than those from the DM version \cite{Barbalho2013,Guerine2016, Plastino2014}, both in terms of solution quality and computational time.
+In practical terms, the general quality of the elite set is progressively enhanced throughout the execution, yielding, at each time, more refined patterns.
+Indeed, the results from the MDM version were superior when compared to those from the original heuristics and reasonably better than those from the DM version \citep{Plastino2011, Barbalho2013, Plastino2014, Guerine2016}, both in terms of solution quality and computational time.

-In this work, we propose the hybridization with data mining of a state-of-the-art heuristic for the Minimum Latency Problem (MLP), called GILS-RVND.
-This robust heuristic was developed in \cite{Silva2012} joining GRASP \cite{Feo1995}, Iterated Local Search (ILS) \cite{Lourencco2003} and Variable Neighborhood Descent with Random neighborhood ordering (RVND) \cite{Mladenovic1997}.
-Another contribution present in GILS-RVND refers to an evaluation framework for moves of neighborhood structures that requires $O(1)$ amortized operations, which was originally proposed for several variants of the Vehicle Routing Problems \cite{Kindervater1997,Vidal2015}.
-Results reported in \cite{Silva2012} showed that for instances up to 50 customers, optimality was found in all cases, and for instances up to 1000 customers, this heuristic was extremely efficient, thus, outperforming all existing heuristics approaches at that time regarding solution quality and computational time.

-Due to the successful results presented by data mining approaches in the literature, the contribution of this work regards the improvement of GILS-RVND by incorporating data mining techniques, adopting both DM-GRASP and MDM-GRASP approaches, named DM-GILS-RVND and MDM-GILS-RVND, respectively, for the two MLP versions tackled in \cite{Silva2012}.
-These two MLP versions consider either a Hamiltonian path or a Hamiltonian circuit as solution, and were divided, according to \cite{Silva2012}, into 150 instances for the Hamiltonian path version and 23 instances for the Hamiltonian circuit version.
+In this paper, we propose a hybrid data mining approach inspired by MDM-GRASP for solving the Minimum Latency Problem (MLP).
+The objective of MLP, a Traveling Salesman Problem (TSP) variant, consists in finding a Hamiltonian Circuit that minimizes the arrival times in each vertex, which is seen as a customer-centric routing problem.
+Real-life examples of the MLP are easily found in logistic planning \citep{Fischetti1993,Blum1994,Campbell2008}.